japila-books/spark-sql-internals/docs/SessionState.md

 ====
 `newHadoopConfWithOptions` is used when:

-* `TextBasedFileFormat` is requested to link:spark-sql-TextBasedFileFormat.adoc#isSplitable[say whether it is splitable or not]
+* `TextBasedFileFormat` is requested to spark-sql-TextBasedFileFormat.md#isSplitable[say whether it is splitable or not]

-* `FileSourceScanExec` is requested for the link:spark-sql-SparkPlan-FileSourceScanExec.adoc#inputRDD[input RDD]
+* `FileSourceScanExec` is requested for the spark-sql-SparkPlan-FileSourceScanExec.md#inputRDD[input RDD]

-* `InsertIntoHadoopFsRelationCommand` is requested to link:spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#run[run]
+* `InsertIntoHadoopFsRelationCommand` is requested to spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#run[run]

-* `PartitioningAwareFileIndex` is requested for the link:PartitioningAwareFileIndex.adoc#hadoopConf[Hadoop Configuration]
+* `PartitioningAwareFileIndex` is requested for the PartitioningAwareFileIndex.md#hadoopConf[Hadoop Configuration]
 ====